 Cartmel is a wonderful village and in many people’s opinion has more to offer than any other village in Cumbria.
 You’d be hard pushed to find such a beautiful small village that isn’t too busy, not at all commercialised and has so many great places to eat drink and buy wonderful local food and drink.

-In the south of the valley is Holker Hall, Cumbria’s premier stately house and home to Lord & Lady Cavendish.
-Hear you can walk around the extensive parklands stocked with herds of deer and rare breed cattle and sheep, visit the stately house and gardens, relax in the ‘courtyard café’ or buy great local produce from the Holker Estate and other great local food in Holker Food Hall.
+Located just outside Cark in Cartmel in the south of the valley is Holker Hall, Cumbria’s premier stately house and home to Lord & Lady Cavendish.
+Hear you can walk around the extensive parklands and see the herds of deer, rare breed cattle and sheep, visit the stately house and gardens or relax in the Courtyard Café.

-Morecambe Bay remains one of the last wildernesses in England, a sand plain of over 120 square miles that changes twice each day with the ebbing tide which carves the surface into subtly different reliefs each time.
-It is a mercurial landscape existing in two states, as sea and as sand, while infinite variations of sky and cloud endlessly tint and shade the plains of water and of land.
+Morecambe Bay remains one of the last wildernesses in England, a sand plain of over 120 square miles that changes twice each day with the ebbing tide that carves the surface into subtly different forms after each tide.
+It is an ever changing landscape where infinite variations of sky and cloud change the shade of the water, sand and land.

-Its vast expanse of sand, marshes, sand dunes and stunning estuaries are a great place to explore and popular haunt for bird watchers too.
+The vast expanse of sand, marshes & stunning estuaries are a great place to explore & a popular place for bird watchers too.

-In May, July & August Cartmel Racecourse is the spectacular setting for Cartmel races and a fabulous event for all the family with party crowds, a funfair, country stalls and a typical Lake District laid back atmosphere.
+In May, June, July & August Cartmel Racecourse is the spectacular setting for Cartmel races, a fabulous event for all the family with party crowds, a funfair, country stalls and a typical Lake District laid back atmosphere.

-The original ‘steeplechase’ course is the only racecourse in Britain actually located within a village.
+The original ‘steeplechase’ course is the only racecourse in Britain actually located within a village and the rules are very relaxed.
+You are welcome to have a picnic, bring your dog and even bring your own booze!

 You can read more about Cartmel races here>>>